 • The new policy is retroactive.
 Therefore, prior denials will be reprocessed upon a new application (with payment of another application fee).
 However, the State Department will not be affirmatively notifying people whose applications were denied, so it is necessary for parents abroad to be proactive with a new application.

-If you are a U.S. citizen who plans to give birth to an egg donor conceived child abroad, please contact me at the Law Office of Catherine Tucker to learn about your options for establishing your child’s American citizenship.
+If you are a U.S. citizen who plans to give birth to an egg donor conceived child abroad, please contact me at New Hampshire Surrogacy Law to learn about your options for establishing your child’s American citizenship.